Mission Values and Statements

 A site for serving was a constant problem, with no one wanting the clients the program served in their neighborhood.
 Meals were served on a rotating basis.
 Many properties were researched but none were found to be suitable for a permanent location.

 In 1990 the Old Mission offered to have the People's Kitchen use the covered porch, on a semi -permanent basis.
+We were asked to leave due to pressure from the downtown businesses.
+Then various churches took a month to provide a serving location.
 In 1995 the People’s Kitchen was moved to the Grange Hall.
 Moves have been difficult with client transportation always a concern.

 November 20, 2018 People’s Kitchen moved to the new homeless center at 40 Prado.